Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Key Questions to Figure Out
-* What is my digital product going to look like?
-How is it going to embody the brand I want to build?[p]
+1. What is my digital product going to look like?
+1. How is it going to embody the brand I want to build?[
-* How am I going to work with my partner banks and vendors to make the process as smooth as possible for my customers?
+1. How am I going to work with my partner banks and vendors to make the process as smooth as possible for my customers?

 ### Work